-Invited Review - Treatment strategies for patients with atrial fibrillation and intracranial haemorrhage: an overview of the pharmacotherapy
+Invited Review - Treatment strategies for patients with atrial fibrillation and anticoagulant-associated intracranial haemorrhage: an overview of the pharmacotherapy

 Abstract

-Introduction: Vitamin K Antagonists (VKAs) and Direct Oral Anticoagulants (DOACs) reduce stroke/systemic embolism and mortality risks in atrial fibrillation (AF).
-However, there is an inherent risk of bleeding with OAC, where intracranial hemorrhage (ICH) is the most feared, disabling and lethal complication of this therapy.
+Introduction: Oral anticoagulants (OAC) reduce stroke/systemic embolism and mortality risks in atrial fibrillation (AF).
+However, there is an inherent bleeding risk with OAC, where intracranial hemorrhage (ICH) is the most feared, disabling and lethal complication of this therapy.
 Therefore, the optimal management of OAC-associated ICH is not well defined despite multiple suggested strategies.

-Areas covered: In this review, we described the severity, DOAC implicationss and risk factors for ICH in AF patients, particularly in OAC-associated ICH.
+Areas covered: In this review, we describe the severity and risk factors for OAC-associated ICH, and the associated implications for using DOACs in AF patients.
 We also provide an overview of the management of OAC-associated ICH and treatment reversal strategies, including specific and non-specific reversal agents as well as a comprehensive summary of the evidence about resumption of DOAC and the optimal timing.

-Expert opinion: In the setting of an ICH, supportive care/measures and reversal of anticoagulation with specific agents (including administration of vitamin K, prothrombin complex concentrates, idarucizumab and andexanet alfa) are needed.
+Expert opinion: In the setting of an ICH, supportive care/measures are needed, and reversal of anticoagulation with specific agents (including administration of vitamin K, prothrombin complex concentrates, idarucizumab and andexanet alfa) should be considered.
 Most patients will likely benefit from restarting anticoagulation after an ICH and permanently withdrawn of OAC is associated with worse clinical outcomes.
 Although the timing of OAC resumption is still under debate, reintroduction after 4-8 weeks of the bleeding event may be possible, after a multidisciplinary approach to decision-making.

 Keywords: atrial fibrillation, oral anticoagulants, vitamin K antagonists, direct oral anticoagulants, intracranial hemorrhage, intracranial bleeding.